rsmwall/rsmwall/README.md

 A game in the style of the classic Flappy Bird but with a rocket.
 Game created in 2020, using Godot Engine 3.
 The game is available on [Google Play Store](https://play.google.com/store/apps/details?id=org.godotengine.rocketimpulse).

+### Others
+#### SIMAP

+SIMAP was a management system designed for IT Coordination. of the Federal Institute of Piauí - Campus Angical, the system managed the network points present throughout the campus and the registration numbers of all equipment under the responsibility of coordination.
+It was developed in 2019 using PHP/MySQL.

 <hr>

 #### Main skills: